tobymao/18xx/lib/engine/ability/README.md

 - `consume_tile_lay`: If true, using this private counts as a corporations tile lay and must follow lay/upgrade rules.
 Upgrade's also count towards the corporations 'upgrade' lays.
   Default false.
+- `lay_count` and `upgrade_count` - Use as an alternative to
+  `count`. `lay_count` is the number of yellow tile lays, and `upgrade_count` is the number of green or higher tile upgrades.
+When these are set, the ability cannot be used for both new tile lays and upgrades.
+With these set, you need to make sure the `ability.use!` call includes an `upgrade` kwarg.

 ## train_buy